-Recently, two of our graduates shared some great words of wisdom and encouragement with their fellow students.
+Recently, two of our alums shared some great words of wisdom and encouragement with their fellow students.
 Their advice was so actionable and inspiring we wanted to share with all the aspiring software developers out there.

 Oluwadamilare Olusakin (known as Dami) from Nigeria, recently landed a job working remotely for a company in Spain.
 Dami shared some great advice for both those just getting started in the program, and those that have been in it for some time.
 Here’s what he had to say;

-“I recently graduated and landed a remote job with a team in Barcelona.
+“I recently landed a remote job with a team in Barcelona.
 I'm sharing this because I know that just like I felt last year, and even up until 1 month ago, a few people may be uncertain about where this journey with Microverse will lead them.
 I can tell you that it's not a straight path... you may know this already, but you may also be wondering - like I was -especially if you are new to the program.” - Dami Olusakin

 Another student, David Auza from Colombia, recently landed a job working remotely for a company in the US.
 David shared some really great advice on staying focused and motivated.
 Here’s what he had to say;

 “I just want to share my happiness with all of you, so hopefully, if you need it, you get some extra motivation.
 I signed a contract yesterday to start working as a Full Stack Developer for an American company.
 I had one selection process and one offer, and wanted to share so you might achieve similar results.” - David Auza

 Dami and David both went on to share many of their learnings from their time in the program as well as the interview process.
 They shared great, actionable advice on staying motivated, succeeding in the program and building a network and community.
 Here’s what they had to say;